TempeHS/2026CT_Arduino_Bootcamp_Toby.J/13.structuringFunctions/notes.md

 ----------------------------------------------------------------------------------------------------------

-I have chosen to create a biomedical device for Faia, which will help her navigate her school.
+I have also chosen to create a biomedical device for Faia, which will help her navigate her school.

 | Sensor | Use | Pin |
 | ------ | --- | --- |